tuzz/game-loop/README.md

 cd examples/using_wasm && ./run_example
 ```

 Then open [localhost:8000](http://localhost:8000) in your web browser.
+The counters just tick up on the web page:

 ![Using WASM](./examples/using_wasm.png)